redbooth/jnotify/README.md

 To make the best out of each platform-specific API, the simplified platform-agnostic abstraction layer was dropped to ease maintenance.

+The JAR no longer automatically loads the native libraries.
+It is up to the calling application to determine when and how to do that.

 The name of the native libraries was changed to reflect the incompatibility.

 ## Build native code